 - Bosc for the brown section.
 This is a very crisp pear that is not incredibly sweet.
 The stiff texture helped with slicing!

 - Red Anjou and Green Anjou for the red and green sections.
-These are both middle of the road pears for sweetness and texture, and very brightly colored.
+These are both middle-of-the-road pears for sweetness and texture and are very brightly colored.

 - Bartlett (or Williams) for the yellow section.
 This is the softest pear of the bunch, and the most sweet.
 These pears can bruise easily so you'll see a few sections of that when you look at these photos.
 That is normal and does not mean anything is wrong with the fruit!